 The E.J.
 Bartells Company manufactured and sold asbestos insulation and refractory products for decades.
 The asbestos in its products put workers at risk of exposure.
 After facing many lawsuits over asbestos illnesses, like mesothelioma, E.J.
 Bartells filed for bankruptcy and started a trust to compensate victims.

-The History of The E.J.
-Bartells Company
+The E.J.
+Bartells Company History and Asbestos

 - Initially located in Washington, the company expanded to cover much of the Pacific Northwest and Alaska.

 Heavy use of asbestos dominated the insulation industry for decades, approximately from the 1940s through the 1970s.
 As an insulation manufacturer, E.J.
 Bartells used asbestos in many, if not all, of its products for that period.

 Asbestos is a harmful material, but it also provides excellent insulating properties.
 It resists fire, electricity, and chemical reactions, adds strength, and is flexible and lightweight.
 All of this made it perfect for insulation and similar products.

 E.J.
 Bartells used asbestos in all types of insulation that mostly went into industrial and commercial buildings and equipment.
 They also made refractory materials for fireproofing.
 The company’s other products with asbestos included: